LColeman137/Computer-Store/README.md

 ## Features:
 * a stylish homepage
 * sign up to create an account
-* the ability to "buy" products using Simplify API
+* the ability to buy products using Simplify API
 * automatic inventory updates including a sold out feature
 * admin login to print daily sales